bharatltech/mystmd/01-paper.md

 squareAll [] = []
 squareAll (x:xs) = (x * x) : squareAll xs
 ```
-The second,lengthAll, takes a list of lists and returns the corresponding list of the
+The second, **lengthAll**, takes a list of lists and returns the corresponding list of the
-lengths of the element lists; it uses the prelude functionlength.
+lengths of the element lists; it uses the prelude function **length.**

 ```
 lengthAll :: [[a]] -> [Int]